team-toast/DAIHard/audit-info/DAIHard_Audit.md

 DAIHard.sol - implementation of DAIHard with DAI as the escrowed currency
 DAIHardNative.sol - implementation of DAIHard with ETH as the escrowed currency

-There are no unit test case scripts or deployment scripts included in the repository.
+~There are no unit test case scripts or deployment scripts included in the repository.~ The unit tests in solidity/dapphub-tests/ require dapphub, and are not included in this audit.

 ## Approach